jupyterhub/jupyterhub/README.md

 ### Docker

-There is a ready to go [docker image](https://hub.docker.com/r/jupyter/jupyterhub/).
+There is a ready to go [docker image for JupyterHub](https://hub.docker.com/r/jupyter/jupyterhub/).
+[Note: This `jupyter/jupyterhub` docker image is only an image for running the Hub service itself.
+It does not require the other Jupyter components, which are needed by the single-user servers.
+To run the single-user servers, which may be on the same system as the Hub or not, installation of Jupyter Notebook ≥ 4 is required.]

-It can be started with the following command:
+The JupyterHub docker image can be started with the following command:

     docker run -d --name jupyter.cont [-v /home/jupyter-home:/home] jupyter/jupyterhub jupyterhub